Cataract Surgery

 - Vision continues improving over weeks

-- Final glasses prescription after 4-6 weeks
+- Final glasses prescription is usually checked after 4-6 weeks

 Follow-Up Appointments